ODSunday/HackBio-Internship-Stage-2/Stage 2/README.md

 ## METHODS
 ### 1. Data acquisition
-The data for this project was obtained from SRA, using the SRA-Explorer:`https://sra-explorer.info/`.
+The data for this project were obtained from SRA, using the SRA-Explorer: `https://sra-explorer.info/`.
 The following 7 samples in `PRJNA867318` were successfully downloaded into the `raw_data` directory.
 Each sample contains paired-end reads.

 ###### _Table 1: Samples and their PJI states_
 |S/N|	Accession Number|	State|